 Despite its ventures into education, venture capital, and mobile wallets, the flagship product from Binance is still its exchange.
 The crypto exchange is the reason that the platform exists and was developed.
 Binance has been the top exchange for much of the last two years since its launch, but recently new exchanges have begun overtaking Binance as the top exchange by adjusted trading volume.

 Likes every other crypto exchange, Binance has standardized platform fees for trading and withdrawing different assets.
-Deposits are free, and there is a general 0.1% trading fee, but specific withdrawal and trading fees depend on the asset that you are transacting as well as your trading volume or BNB holdings.
+Deposits are free, but specific withdrawal and trading fees depend on the asset that you are transacting as well as your trading volume or BNB holdings.

 |TIME||The 1st Year||The 2nd Year||The 3rd Year||The 4th Year||The 5th Year|